elviswolcott/bandersnatch-PAC/README.md

 # :grey_question: Why would I need this? #

 While watching Bandersnatch with a group of friends I encountered an unexpected issue.
-Trying to come to a consensus within 10 seconds can quickly become a mess.
-This project addresses this issue by providing a remote control designed specifically for Bandersnatch and supporting voting between multiple users.
+Coming to a consensus in the 10 second decision window can prove to be a challenge.
+This project addresses this issue by providing a remote control designed specifically for Bandersnatch which supports voting between multiple users.
 It also can make for a fun thematic twist when playing with others - nobody is in control of what path they follow.

-This was a perfect project to show of PubNub.
+This was a perfect project to show off the capabilities PubNub.
 When you only have 10 seconds to make your decision, every millisecond counts.
-PubNub's ultra low latency ensures that every vote cast before time expires makes it to the extension before the decision is made, and even allows for the remote to receive the decisions _before_ they are visible on screen.
+PubNub's ultra low latency ensures that every vote cast makes it to the extension in time to be counted.
+Combined with a little bit of magic, the extension can even get the pathways to the remote _before_ they are visible on your TV.

 # :fast_forward: Quickstart #